opensoft/proofservice-lpr-printer/UPGRADE.md

 Upgrades
 ========
-Changes that one must make to applications based on Proof between versions.
+Changes that one must make to the application between versions.

 ## Not Released
 #### IT issues